aniediudo/learningmachinelearning/README.md

 5. Introducing convolutional neural networks: ML Zero to Hero (Part 3) - https://bit.ly/lml-003 (Down the rabbit hole, at least watch Part 4 - https://bit.ly/lml-004x - of this series)
 6. Learn Python, the most important language for data science & machine learning - https://bit.ly/lml-005 (I prefer Kaggle's introductory courses but the official Python Tutorial, Datacamp, Pluralsight, Udacity, Udemy and a host of others are all excellent resources).
 So "Why Kaggle?
 And what is Kaggle?"
 Your preferred search engine and Wikipedia to the rescue!
 7. TF 2.x on Kaggle (TF Dev Summit '20) - https://bit.ly/lml-006.
 For some inspiration (& perspiration) from [TF Dev Summit 2020](https://www.tensorflow.org/dev-summit), go further down the rabbit hole and at least watch the keynote on this playlist - https://bit.ly/lml-007
+8. Watch this - https://bit.ly/lml-008 - If you haven't listened to Jeff Dean ('Yes, The Jeff Dean') speak about The Grand Challenges - https://bit.ly/grn-chl.
+You can also read this article - https://bit.ly/jd-grn-chl-dn

+--
+# Community Contributions

+## Beginner
+0. URL to resource: [brief description of content]
+-- add your contributions below this line --
+1.

+## Intermediate
+0. URL to resource: [brief description of content]
+-- add your contributions below this line --
+1.

+## Advanced
+0. URL to resource: [brief description of content]
+-- add your contributions below this line --
+1.

+## Insane
+0. URL to resource: [brief description of content]
+-- add your contributions below this line --
+1.